 Ennis is the county town of County Clare.
 It means “island” in Irish.
 The Irish name is short for Inis Cluana Rámhfhada or “island of the long rowing meadow”.
 It is the largest town in Clare and it’s central location makes it easy to get anywhere.
-In fact, if you are going to Cliffs of Moher from Dublin, Limerick, Cork or Galway through public transport, you are more likely to pass through in Ennis.

 So if you are in town and you don’t know what to do yet, here’s our list of best things to do in Ennis.

 Things you'll find in this article

 - 10 Things To Do In Ennis, Clare

 - 2.Cois na hAbhna